 Slip & Fall Accidents

 According to Massachusetts law, premises liability claims can arise from any type of accident or harm that results from a landowner's failure to maintain their property in an appropriate and safe condition.
 One of the most common hazards that people face on property is a slip and fall accident.
 This can involve spilled liquid at the supermarket or uneven walkways outside a building, among other examples.
 There are many different elements that a Boston slip and fall lawyer must prove before a victim will be entitled to compensation.
-At Barry Feinstein and Affiliates, we know how daunting and complicated this process likely seems.
+At The Law Offices of Barry Feinstein & Affiliates P.C., we know how daunting and complicated this process likely seems.
 Our seasoned team of legal professionals can assist you with all aspects of your claim, including identifying evidence and negotiating with insurance companies.
 Contact us as soon as possible to learn more about how we can assist you with protecting your rights.Proving Liability in a Slip and Fall Claim

 There are many questions to consider after suffering an injury as a result of a careless landowner.
 Massachusetts law requires landowners to ensure that their properties are in good condition for various categories of individuals.
 If a property owner invites people to the premises for a business reason, these individuals are characterized as invitees, and they are owed the highest duty of care.
 In general, landowners must repair or warn about any known dangerous conditions and make reasonable and recurring inspections of their properties.
 When it comes to social guests like friends and family, a property owner has a duty to repair or warn about any dangerous conditions of which they know or should have known after a reasonable inspection.